devmentor416/dm-tools/README.md

 - Terminal 2: Run the compiled Node.js code.
 - Terminal 3: Watch test results.

-**Important!**: If you are encounter strange build errors in one of the terminal, it could be due to linting errors or compiler error.
+__Important!__: If you are encountering strange build errors in one of the terminal, it could be due to linting errors or compiler error.
 This unfortunately does not make it to the terminal since these operations are running through another NPM script.
 So to quickly see what is failing, from another terminal type, `npm run build`, this will quickly let you see the problem.

 #### Terminal One